projectsinpython2018/Basic/Create_Virtual_Environment.md

 1. If you working on github as team or you want to run your project on other OS you should have some packages version:

-    Note : Requirements can change but defualt name is Requerments.
+    Note : Requirements is defult name but you can change it.

     `$ pip freeze > <location/requirements.txt>`

-2. For install your packages on different OS you just need run this code on current location:
+2. For installing your packages on different OS you just need to script it:

     `$ pip install -r <source/requirements.txt>`